boschresearch/blech-doc/website/content/en/about/_index.md

 ---
-title: About this website
+title: About us
-linkTitle: About
+linkTitle: About us
 menu:
   main:
     weight: 10